Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 The code for your ESP32 and how to configure it to control a relay through MQTT can be found [here](https://github.com/Alextros00/ESP32-MQTT-Relay-Control-Project).

 ### Telegram
 Telegram can be used to add the ability to control NodeRED from your phone and automate more processes but is not required for use.
-You could stricktly use the NodeRED dashboard to control your system. <br/>
+You could stricktly use the NodeRED dashboard to control your system.<br/>
 My current commands that I can use are:<br/>
 * `/water`
 * `/poop`
 * `/piss`
 * `/whoishome`
-* `/alive'
+* `/alive`
 * `doorlighton`
-* `doorlightoff
+* `doorlightoff`
 * `bedsidelampon`
 * `bedsidelampoff`